 He did, but then in what could constitute double-speak he persuaded members to refuse to listen to anyone else but him and to read only his literature.
 This is known as “milieu control” or “undue persuasion” and abusive groups (i. e., mind manipulating groups) know how to make use of this.
 This means he held back information, distorted information, offered assumptions and rationalizations, logical fallacies, etc. while using basically only his literature (booklets, magazines, newsletters, videos, tapes, etc.) for biblical instruction.
 Anything that was critical of his methods or his organization was said to be “only lies,” and “of Satan.”

 “He makes a string of false statements, inserts a correct statement with what seems to be supporting Scriptures, and then summarizes the meaning of the Scriptures while ignoring any Scriptures that could annul his theories.”
 (Excerpted from “Mystery of the Ages (a critical review)” chapter 7, Pt.
-2) This review may be download in PDF)
+2)

 The beginning lessons of The Ambassador College Bible Correspondence Course started out by instructing the student to use only a Bible and that Correspondence Course; i. e., no outside Christian books, tracts, or other religious literature material, no asking questions from other mainstream Christian ministers–lest the student “get confused.”
 (The Ambassador College Bible Correspondence Course, 1965, Lesson #4, p.11.
 Read HWA’s full quote.)